 To use one of Douglas’s examples, in deciding to characterize a slice of liver from a rat exposed to a particular chemical, the only permissible reasons for classifying it as cancerous or non-cancerous are visible features of the liver as observed in the microscope.
 These features should be compared to the established criteria, and judgment calls must be made where the application of criteria is not straightforward.
 Values play a role at the further level of guiding those criteria and judgment calls.
 Insofar as determining criteria and judging borderline cases involve uncertainty, value judgments about the seriousness of misjudging the case should lead us to lean towards more false positive or false negative classification of the livers as cancerous.

 By contrast, a simple case of practical reasoning shows both evidence and value judgments as playing direct roles in decision-making.
 Suppose I need to decide where to go to lunch.
 Various value judgments are directly relevant: I have to weight the taste, the healthiness, the distance to and wait time at particular restaurants, etc. Facts obviously constrain my decision: the typical quality of the food, various health factors, the distance from my office, the average wait time, etc. It is a commonplace that both reasons are necessary to make such a decision.
 (N.B.
-Nor do the two kinds of reasons typically compete—I may prefer taste to healthiness, and so pick the burger joint, but that doesn’t make the double bacon cheeseburger healthy.)
+Nor do the two kinds of reasons typically compete—I may prefer taste to healthiness, and so pick the burger joint, but that doesn’t make the double bacon cheeseburger healthy and that’s why I always try to exercise and take supplements as maeng da to keep myself healthy.)

 Hopefully the examples are adequate to give an intuitive sense of the direct/indirect distinction, and we can put aside any technical details (for more, see …).
 In this paper, I want to argue contra Douglas that value judgments do have legitimate direct roles to play in the internal processes of scientific inquiry.
 I will describe three such roles: